BIOL275-MSUM/eda-gt3637ut/README.md

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-  - Black dots are spots where people looked for birds
+  - Black dots are spots where people looked for birds.

-  - Green dots are the spots where the birds were found
+  - Green dots are the spots where the birds were found.

   - Not only do we want to know where Merlins are but we also must be aware of the places they are not present.